Thursday, September 23, 2004

-EDGAR WRIGHT: "The audience really like it because they're with the characters at that point, they've watched half an hour of people that they sympathize with and then when they have to become killers it's a much more shocking thing.
-So that's why it gets bigger laughs is because weve had that slow burn build up to it."
+"The audience really like it because they're with the characters at that point,” Wright said, “they've watched half an hour of people that they sympathize with and then when they have to become killers it's a much more shocking thing.
+So that's why it gets bigger laughs is because we’ve had that slow burn build up to it."

 Unlike most horror films, Shaun's opening set up isn't just padding but rather offers delicious a payoff in the end.
 According to Simon Pegg that's because they worked long and hard on the script.

-Wright says he wanted to show how human behavior remains constant even when calamity strikes.
+Wright said he wanted to show how human behavior remains constant even when calamity strikes.

-EDGAR WRIGHT: "We loved the idea that even in a crisis that people could still bicker and because zombies are slow it gives people time to like have an argument."
+"We loved the idea that even in a crisis that people could still bicker and because zombies are slow it gives people time to like have an argument," Wright said.

-SIMON PEGG: "Yeah we wanted to keep that spirit that George Romero started off which is to use them to as he did with Dawn with consumerism and Day which was vivisectionists and use them as a metaphor."
+"Yeah we wanted to keep that spirit that George Romero started off which is to use them to as he did with ‘Dawn’ with consumerism, and ‘Day,’ which was vivisectionists and use them as a metaphor," Pegg said.

-EDGAR WRIGHT: "It's something that we wanted to build up, we wanted to get the sense of something bad happening, that you can kind of hear something in the next street.
+"It's something that we wanted to build up,” Wright said, “we wanted to get the sense of something bad happening, that you can kind of hear something in the next street.
 How many times are you sitting at home and the police go by and you don't even look out of the window So it was something that we thought was both funny and scary at the same time."